w4jbm/PAL-1-6502-SBC/PAL-1 User Manual.md

 Technical Support: liugn@outlook.com

-> Blockquotes are notes related to the translation or content.
-Obviously the translation is also not responsible for inaccuracies and meant for reference only.
+> Obviously the translation is also not responsible for inaccuracies and meant for reference only.

 ***